CarlosViniMSouza/Book_Flutter_Apprentice/LessonsBook/Section1_1_GettingStarted.md

 For this book and development in general, use the **stable channel**.
 That branch has been vetted and tested and has little chance of breaking.

 Follow the instructions to download the SDK from https://flutter.dev/docs/get-started/install/macos#get-sdk.
-Installation is as simple as unarchiving and putting the bin folder in your path.
+Installation is as simple as archiving and putting the bin folder in your path.

 Once you do that, you’ll have access to the Flutter command-line app, which is your starting point.
 To check you’ve set it up correctly, run the following command in a terminal: